VPpexis/CPE104L-B15-Project_G1/README.md

 The Leaderboard will display the top ten contenders that has the highest number of wins in the game.

-# Requirements for running program
+# Requirements for running program.
 - Qt(Latest Version) compiler with gcc installed.

-# Running Program.
+# Running the program.
 - Delete tictactoe.pro.user
 - Run tictactoe.pro through qt